th3pi/skej-web/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-However Skéj is a **deeply personal project**.
+However Skéj is a **deeply personal project**, so public contributions are not allowed.
 If you have any suggestions please feel free to create an issue or email me at tanjim@bhyn.dev.

 <!-- LICENSE -->
 ## License